Welcome to the blog of Bob Rutan - photographer and wood carver.

 Each class will be limited to 13 students to allow for individual attention from Roz.
 Based on last year’s interest in the suggested projects, I look for both these classes to have a good turnout.
 Once filled, any new enrollees will be placed on a waiting list and their deposit will be refunded if room does not become available.
 The sign-up procedure will be the same as all of Roz's classes and will require a $50 non-refundable deposit per class and will be filled on a first-come basis.
 Refunds will be given should someone not be able to attend and others are on a waiting list or if the class is cancelled.
 The balance of $250 will be due upon arrival.
 As a special price incentive, those signing up for both classes can purchase these for a total of $500, a $100 savings!
 Once you are registered, you will be sent a list of materials needed for the class about 6-7 weeks prior to the class date.
 The blank and eyes will be provided by Roz.
 You need to bring a base to mount your subject on.
 If you have any questions, please write or call.
 This will be a power-carving class and all students should leave with a carved, painted and mounted project at the close of class.
 All levels of carvers are welcome and will find the class educational, gratifying and rewarding.
 If you have any questions on this class, please email, call or write.
 Make all checks out to Bob Rutan and mail to the following address.

 Future mailers will be sent every month or so.
-As always, if you wish not to receive these mailers, please notify me and I will remove you from my list.
+If you wish to receive these mailers, please notify me and I will add you to my list.

 Thanks and hope to see you in class in June!